-The Radioecology lecture is part of the module "Umwelt- und Radiochemie".
-Lecture topics on environmental radioactivity deal with e.g. sources of radionuclides in the environment, factors influencing radionuclide migration and uptake in food chains and our ecosystems, sampling and pre-treatment of environmental samples, radionuclide separation methods and specific counting techniques for low-level samples.
+The Radioecology lecture is part of the module "Umwelt- und Actinidenchemie" (Chem-Ma-M06).
+Lecture topics on environmental radioactivity deal with e.g. sources of radionuclides in the environment, factors influencing radionuclide migration and uptake in food chains and our ecosystems, sampling and pre-treatment of environmental samples, and radionuclide separation methods.
 In addition, examples on how radioecology is present in every-day life are given.
 A short outline of the course is given below.

 - Primordial radionuclides

 - Radionuclide uptake in plants

 - Radionuclide uptake in animals and humans – the food chains

 - Impact of microorganisms on radionuclide mobility in the environment

 Environmental samples and their radiochemical separation methods

 - Special aspects of radionuclide chemistry